Important Information

 • To respond to a question or complaint, or to show whether we gave you fair treatment.

-We will only use your personal information for those purposes and will make sure that your privacy is protected.
+We’ll only use your personal information for those purposes and will make sure that your privacy is protected.

 6. If you choose not to give personal information

 You can choose not to give us personal information.
-In this section we explain the effects this may have.
+In this section, we explain the effects this may have.

 We may need to collect personal information by law, or to enter into or fulfil a contract we have with you.